Concordium/concordium-rust-smart-contracts/CTS1.rst

 The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract specific implementation details.
 For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.

-- It MUST be possible to derive the balance of an account for a token type from the logged :ref:`CTS-event-transfer`, :ref:`CTS-event-mint` and :ref:`CTS-event-burn` events.
+- It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CTS-event-transfer`, :ref:`CTS-event-mint` and :ref:`CTS-event-burn` events.
 - It MUST be safe to assume that with no events logged, every address have zero tokens and no operators enabled for any address.

 .. _CTS-event-transfer: